Identifying Chern numbers of superconductors from local measurements: Methods

 The ensembles in the main text consist of two or more neural networks which are trained individually using different initial weights and biases.
 In addition, each network is trained using a slightly different dataset.
 These datasets are sampled from the original dataset with redraw and are of the same size as the original dataset.
 This way of constructing an ensemble is called bagging \cite{Breiman-1996}.

 As a computationally cheaper variant, one can also use ``snap shots'' of a single neural network at different training times.
 In Fig.~\ref{fig:running-average} we show this for the case where $n$ snapshots of the same neural network at adjacent training epochs form an ensemble of strongly correlated networks.
 As for the ensembles in the main text, the fluctuations between adjacent training epochs are strongly reduced.
-However, the average performances of these ensembles varies substantially, making this approach less reliable.
-In contrast to the ensembles of independent networks discussed in the main text, here the performance declines by about $1 \%$ as the training progresses.
-This is most likely because as the training progresses, the changes in the neural network at adjacent training epochs become smaller and smaller and therefore the networks in the ensemble become more and more correlated.
+However, the average performance is lower than that of the ensembles of independently trained neural networks and the variance across the ensembles is greater.
+In addition, we observe that the performance declines slightly after hitting its peak during the training progresses.
+This is likely because as the training progresses, the changes in the neural network at adjacent training epochs become smaller and smaller and therefore the networks in the ensemble become more and more correlated.